BES Online Portal Employers Terms of Service

 Usage Data refers to automatically collected data resulting from the use of the Service or from the Service’s operational infrastructure.

-Website refers to BIPOC Executive Search Inc., accessible from www.bipocsearch.com
+Website refers to BES Executive Search Inc., accessible from www.bessearch.com

 2 Acceptance of Terms